Essential Parts of a Cover Letter To Get Your Job Application Noticed

 You can place these three components either on top of each other or write the contact info and date on the right and the company’s information on the left.

 The header is the first section a hiring manager will see when reviewing your cover letter, so you must ensure that:

-- Your email address is professional—email addresses containing words such as “cutie,” “bae,” or “prince” are red flags for recruiters
+- Your email address is professional—email addresses containing words such as “cutie,” “bae,” or “prince” are red flags of bad email addresses

 - You haven’t provided three alternative phone numbers and email addresses—that might make you look desperate